TechDocsStudio/biel-docs/docs/quickstart.md

 * **Appearance**: Modify colors, fonts, and other visual elements to align with your website’s branding.
 * **Text**: Adjust the widget's text to fit your website's tone and language.

-For advanced customization options, refer to our [Configuration](/category/configuration) documentation.
+For advanced customization options, refer to [Customization](/category/customization).

 ## Next steps